t-beigbeder/otvl_blog/docs/blog/k3s-gpu-node.md

 It's a shame that billion-dollars companies sometimes provide documentation so poorly organized.
 Many open source projects wouldn't survive if they behaved like that.
-And indeed the first recommendation to find our way in the documentation to get started, is to rely on Kubernetes generic information rather than our GPU vendor's one.
+And indeed the first recommendation to find our way in the documentation is to rely on Kubernetes generic information rather than our GPU vendor's one.
-Well, here I talk about NVIDIA, I didn't have to dive into AMD or Intel ones.

 So we can start by reading the Kubernetes's documentation page [Schedule GPUs | Kubernetes](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/),